ken0361/Group_Project/Portfolio/System Design.md

 If the "booked" column shows "user_id" instead of "null", the notification will be sent to the user (through MQTT with topic "user_id") after pressing the send key.

 ## User stories
+### Desktop
+Desktop allow the administers to manage the status of books and update the details when the book status is changed.
+Following are the example of user stories:

+When An administrator received a reserved book request, he can find the location and status of a certain books and pass the information to the librarian.
+Once the status of a borrowed and returned book are changed, they can update information so that the status can be shown to librarian and students.

 ### Librarian (M5stack)

 The librarian uses M5stack to scan a book placed in the return box, and after inquiries, gets information about the book.
 The "book_id" of this book is "Q10", "booked" is "null", and "position" is "B-1-C-2", so he put the book back to Zone B Bookshelf 1 Block C Floor 2.
 Next, he scanned another book and found that the "booked" of this book was "A1234".
-So, he pressed the send button to notify user A123 that the book he had booked had returned to the library.（这个地方应该写requirements，等于要说一下librarian在什么情况下需要用这个M5stack）
+So, he pressed the send button to notify user A123 that the book he had booked had returned to the library.

+### Web
+Web system is designed for students to query and received information from library instantly when they want to borrow and reserve a book.
+Following are the example of user stories:

+When students wants to look for a certain book they can log in the library management system with their students account.
+After they search for the book with the information they know, book’s status can be shown in the search result.
+If the book is available in the system, they can make a appointment in this system directly and go for the librarian to collect their book.
+If the book is unavailable in the system , they can choose to make a reserve, waiting for the system to notify them to collect the book.

 ## The evolution of UI Wireframes